Perseverance is a valuable life skill that can make a huge difference in a child’s success and happiness.

 When children misjudge how difficult it is to achieve a goal, they become frustrated and disheartened when they fall short.
 Encourage but be realistic if your child wants to learn to play the guitar, for example.
 Make a list of the difficulties and the time commitment required.
 The purpose isn’t to make the task appear overly difficult, but to share in the gravity of the project by assisting in its planning.

-- The Worst Children’s Books (You Should Probably Avoid)
+- The Worst Children’s Books (Avoid, Avoid, Avoid)

-- Most Epic Kids Books About Sibling Rivalry
+- 16 Important Books For Kids About Sibling Rivalry